Welcome to Geeky PT,

 Hello!

 It’s nice to meet you.
-My name is Ruby and I’m a Doctor of Physical Therapy student.
+My name is Ruby and I’m a Doctor of Physical Therapy.
 The more I talk to others, the more I realize that the wide range of abilities and education of physical therapists is not well known.
 This blog is here to help bridge the gap between what physical therapists know they can do and what everyone else thinks they can do.
 Talking only about ailments and treatments can get a little boring, though, so I’m going to sprinkle in some fun posts as well.

 I hope you enjoy taking a look around my little patch of internet.
 I’m glad to have you here.
 If you have any questions, requests, or stories to share, please email me at geekypt@gmail.com!